Kart dynasty: Vassals of the Ghurid dynasty

-Malik Rukn-uddin Abu Bakr married a Ghurid princess.
-Their son Shams-uddin succeeded his father in 1245.

 Vassals of the Mongol Empire

 Shams-uddin Muhammad succeeded his father in 1245, joined Sali Noyan in an invasion of India in the following year, and met the Sufi Saint Baha-ud-din Zakariya at Multan in 1247–8.
 Later he visited the Mongol Great Khan Möngke Khan (1248–1257), who placed under his sway Greater Khorasan (present Afghanistan) and possibly region up to the Indus.
 In 1263–4, after having subdued Sistan, he visited Hulagu Khan, and three years later his successor Abaqa Khan, whom he accompanied in his campaign against Darband and Baku.
 He again visited Abaqa Khan, accompanied by Shams-uddin the Sahib Diwan, in 1276–7, and this time the former good opinion of the Mongol sovereign in respect to him seems to have been changed to suspicion, which led to his death, for he was poisoned in January 1278, by means of a water-melon given to him while he was in the bath at Tabriz.
 Abaqa Khan even caused his body to be buried in chains at Jam in Khorasan.

 Fakhr-uddin was a patron of literature, but also extremely religious.
 He had previously been cast in prison by his father for seven years, until the Ilkhanid general Nauruz intervened on his behalf.
 When Nauruz's revolt faltered around 1296, Fakhr-uddin offered him asylum, but when an Ilkhanid force approached Herat, he betrayed the general and turned him over to the forces of Ghazan.
 Three years later, Fakhr-uddin fought against Ghazan's successor Oljeitu, who shortly after his ascension in 1306 sent a force of 10,000 to take Herat.
 Fakhr-uddin, however, tricked the invaders by letting them occupy the city, and then destroying them, killing their commander Danishmand Bahadur in the process.
 He died on 26 February 1307.
 But Herat and Gilan were conquered by Oljeitu.